Simatwa/GPT-Bot/README.md

 ## Usage
 1. Clone the repository
 2. Install the required dependencies with `cd server/ && pip install -r requirements.txt`
-3. edit files apikey.json and input ur apikey
+3. Edit files apikey.json and input your apikey
-4. Run the app with `python3 server.py` u can run in screen or create systemd service
+4. Run the app with `python3 server.py` (you can run it in a screen or create a systemd service)
-5. Back directory to WhatsApp
+5. Go back to the main directory and navigate to WhatsApp
-6. Run `npm install` then `node index.js` or can use `npm start`this u can run in screen or systemd
+6. Run `npm install` then `node index.js` (you can run it in a screen or create a systemd service)
-7. Back directory to Telegram
+7. Go back to the main directory and navigate to Telegram
 8. Run `pip install -r requirements.txt`
-9. Run `python3 main.py` u can run this is systemd / screen
+9. Run `python3 main.py` (you can run it in a screen or create a systemd service)

 ## License
 This project is licensed under the GPL-v3 License.
 See `LICENSE` for more information.